eodud0582/Video_Caption_Generation_Using_Deep_Learning/README.md

 The Decoder model merges the vectors from both input models using an addition operation.
 This is then fed to a Dense 256 neuron layer and then to a final output Dense layer that makes a softmax prediction over the entire output vocabulary for the next word in the sequence.

+---
+when the model is used to generate descriptions, the generated words will be concatenated and recursively provided as input to generate a caption for an image.

+The function below named create_sequences(), given the tokenizer, a maximum sequence length, and the dictionary of all descriptions and photos, will transform the data into input-output pairs of data for training the model.
+There are two input arrays to the model: one for photo features and one for the encoded text.
+There is one output for the model which is the encoded next word in the text sequence.

+The input text is encoded as integers, which will be fed to a word embedding layer.
+The photo features will be fed directly to another part of the model.
+The model will output a prediction, which will be a probability distribution over all words in the vocabulary.

+---

+캡션 생성

+we need to be able to generate a description for a photo using a trained model.

+This involves passing in the start description token ‘startseq‘, generating one word, then calling the model recursively with generated words as input until the end of sequence token is reached ‘endseq‘ or the maximum description length is reached.

+The function below named generate_desc() implements this behavior and generates a textual description given a trained model, and a given prepared photo as input.
+It calls the function word_for_id() in order to map an integer prediction back to a word.

+---
 ## 과정

 proceeded with the following steps.